bookingsuedtirol/mss-nodejs/README.md

 ## Error handling

-If MSS returns an error response or the request times out, the Promise is rejected:
+If MSS returns an error response or the request times out, the promise is rejected with a MSSError:

 ```js
 try {